stevekinney/idea-box/README.md

 end
 ```

 Oh boy or girl!
 Controller raises an `ArgumentError` and blows up.
 Enum properties get very angry when you assign an invalid attribute.
-Passing in a valid attribute is considered a application level error in Rails.
+Passing in a valid attribute is considered an application level error in Rails.
 So, it's on us to figure out a way to refactor this controller to get this test to pass.

 **Full Disclosure**: Your author now wishes he didn't use enums.
-If we had chosen to just use a string field with a default value, we could roughly the same interface.
+If we had chosen to just use a string field with a default value, we could have roughly the same interface.
 If we want to make an invalid enum not blow up, we're going to have to hack together a lot of logic in our controller.
 One of the things I'd love for you all to get out of Module 4 is to listen to that little voice in your head about not going down a bad path.
 That voice is ringing loud and clear in my head.
 So, I'm going to listen to it.

 Let's stop what we're doing and make a commit.